 Commander to enabler – the new leadership conversation6.
-May 2020 - Christine Dandy, Client Director, Mannaz Share this page
+May 2020 - Christine Dandy, Client Director, Mannaz Share

 The evolution of leadership is a story that has mirrored the changing expectations of both organisations and its employees alike